iampraveens/Car-Price-Prediction/README.md

 ```bash
 python ./steps/run_pipeline.py
 ```
--This command will execute the data cleaning, model training, and evaluation process
+- This command will execute the data cleaning, model training, and evaluation process